7 Tips for a Sensory Friendly 4th of July

 That’s a lot for your senses to take in.
 Use these tips to make the day a little less overwhelming.

-- Go through old pictures.
-If you’re going to a party or barbeque with friends you haven’t seen in a while, show your little one a picture of them ahead of time so they don’t feel like they’re in a crowd of strangers.
+Go Through Old Pictures – If you’re going to a party or barbecue with friends you haven’t seen in a while, show your little one a picture of them ahead of time so they don’t feel like they’re in a crowd of strangers.
 Bonus if you have pictures of that friend or family member with your kiddo together!

 Keep in mind you know your child best.
 It’s up to each family to determine what and how many activities they can handle on the 4th of July.
 The important thing is to spend the day celebrating together!